-Together the taxes and social contributions might cut even 35-40 % portion of your gross salary.
-German salaries are as much as half of that in the USA, so people end up having less money in the pocket after tax.
+Together, taxes and social contributions will be around 35-42% of your gross salary in Germany.
+German salaries are half of what you get in the US, so people end up with less money after tax.

-In addition, the sales tax is 19%, which is 9% higher than in the USA.
+In addition, the sales tax is 19%, which is 9% higher than in the US.

-Luckily Germany, as well as many other countries, have treaties to prevent double-taxing expat’s income.
-So working in Germany you won’t need to pay for other tax at home.
-As American whatever you go you always will be taxed American rates.
+Luckily, Germany and many other countries have tax treaties to prevent double-taxing expat’s income.
+So while working in Germany, you won’t pay additional taxes.
+As an American, whether you go, you always will be taxed at US rates.

-Income tax in Germany is progressive: first, income tax rates start at 14%, then they rise incrementally to 42%; last, very high-income levels are taxed at 45%.
+Income tax in Germany is progressive: income tax rates start at 14%, then they rise to 42%; very high-income levels are taxed at 45%.

-Below you can see German income tax brackets.
+Below you can see German income tax brackets for 2023:

 |Taxable income||The marginal rate|

 |up to EUR 10,347||0%|

 |EUR 10,347 – EUR 61,971||14% rising progressively to 42%|